 Developing new medicines, solving forensic riddles, creating green technologies.
 The chemistry degree program at Nazareth College prepares students for numerous career opportunities, not only as research scientists and science teachers, but as problem solvers in a variety of fields.

 Our students not only learn science, they learn how to be independent scientists.
 Research opportunities are offered as early as freshman year with a strong emphasis on modern lab techniques and problem solving.
-Chemistry majors are also taught how to read and write like a scientist, so they can fully understand and utilize scientific journals and other key research.
+Students are also taught how to read and write like a scientist, so they can fully understand and utilize scientific journals and other key research.
 Close working relationships with the dynamic faculty makes work both challenging and fun.

 Education: B.S., Keene State College (Chemistry and Physics/Environmental Science); Ph.D., University of New Hampshire (Analytical Chemistry/Earth Science (Marine Chemistry)